 Survey on drooling (sialorrhea) in Parkinson's

-In October 2020, the EPDA launched a survey focused on drooling (sialorrhea) – a very important yet often-overlooked Parkinson’s symptom.
+In October and November 2020, the EPDA carried out a survey focused on drooling (sialorrhea) – a very important yet often-overlooked Parkinson’s symptom.

-This data collection project is supported by our partner Merz.
+This data collection project is supported by our partner Merz Therapeutics.

 European survey on the challenges of Parkinson’s carers

 In a pan-European survey carried out in 2019-2020, carers from around Europe have provided their views about the kind of impact caring for a person with Parkinson’s has on their lives.

 It reveals that policies, health systems and society at large are not doing enough to support this group of people which provide vital care to people with Parkinson’s.

 The survey was available in 14 European languages and aimed at carers of people with Parkinson’s with a broad European scope.